wouter-veeken/wouter.tech/content/blog/translating-flare-without-lingo.md

 ## Translating the project vs. translating the output

-There are essentially two ways you can approach the translation of your Flare project: you can either translate your original project files (pre-build), or you can translate the actual output (post-build).
+You can approach the translation of your Flare project in two ways.
+You can either translate your original project files (pre-build), or you can translate the actual output (post-build).
 My process uses the first approach, but here are some pros and cons for both options:

 Translating the project: